BergenHCI/bergenhci.github.io/ws/designing_with_ai.md

 * 10:30 - **Ideation, design, and evaluation**: In groups, participants try out the prototypes, providing feedback to assess their functionality, user experience, and evaluate the produced results.
 For presented design cases, participants can brainstorm and sketch new AI-based tools.
 * 11:30 - **Coffee break**
 * 12:00 - **Discussion**: in a round table format, participants discuss the practicality of the presented tools, their usefulness and other related topics, such as:
+    - How well do the AI-generated artifacts represent the user needs?
+    - How can we use the AI-based tools in a good way, and how to identify and address the shortcomings and limitations of these tools
     - What kind of AI-based tools for designers and other creative workers can we develop?
-    - How can we deal with the inherent biases in LLMs?
-    - How can we assess how well LLMs represent certain groups of users and their needs?
+    - How can we assess LLMs representations of certain groups of users and their needs?
-    - What are the roles of AI-based tools in the creative process?
-    - Do the current theoretical frameworks and concepts capture the interaction between LLMs and designers (or other creative workers) adequately?
-    *We will also discuss further publication activity, as we aim to create a publication based on the workshop results.*
+    *The discussions and the artifacts will serve as data material for a paper co-authored by the workshop participants.*
 * 12:45 - **Workshop ends**